rookwood/rddt-signups/README.md

 * Create new event button added to bottom of events page

 ### To do
+* Edit Profile mockup page style needs to be tweaked
+* Edit event button needs to be somewhere on the event if you're the owner of the event?

+### Other features
 * Move new dungeon/build/slot/event buttons to the top of the page?

-### Other features
-* Edit Profile mockup page?
 * Comment functionality on event details (popup on hover?)
-* Edit event button needs to be somewhere on the event if you're the owner of the event?